microsoft/react-native-windows-samples/docs/getting-started.md

 ```

 > To create TypeScript template, run `npx react-native init <projectName> --template react-native-template-typescript`.<br><br>
-> Starting from React Native v0.71 TypeScript is used by default
+> Starting from React Native version 0.71 TypeScript is used by default

 ### Navigate into this newly created directory